simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

    smpirun -np 4 -platform ../cluster_backbone.xml -trace --cfg=tracing/filename:lu.S.4.trace bin/lu.S.4

 You can then produce a Gantt Chart with the following R chunk.
-You can either copy/paste it in a R session, or `turn it into a Rscript executable
+You can either copy/paste it in an R session, or `turn it into a Rscript executable
 <https://swcarpentry.github.io/r-novice-inflammation/05-cmdline/>`_ to
 run it again and again.